Michael W. Higgins

 Michael William Higgins (born October 24, 1948) is a Canadian academic and writer.
-He is the principal of St. Mark's College and president of Corpus Christi College, both at the University of British Columbia in Vancouver, BC.
-Higgins and his wife Krystyna, a professional piano accompanist, liturgical musician and freelance editor, have four adult children---Rebecca, Andrew, Sarah and Alexa.
+He was the interim principal of St. Mark's College and president of Corpus Christi College from July 15, 2020- July 31, 2023.

 Personal

 Born in Toronto in 1948, Higgins attended St. Thomas Aquinas School for his primary education, and received his secondary education from the Vaughan Road Collegiate Institute, where Higgins is now on the school's "Hall of Fame".

 Higgins earned his Bachelor of Arts degree magna cum laude in English and Philosophy from St. Francis Xavier University (1970), a Masters of Arts in English from York University (1971), a Bachelor of Education (Theatre Arts specialization) from the University of Toronto (1974), a PhD from York University (1979) with a thesis entitled Thomas Merton — the Silent-Speaking Poet: A Study of his Poetry, a Doctor of Humane Letters (DHL) from Sacred Heart University (2008), and an honorary Laws Doctor (LL.D) from the University of Waterloo (2013).